9 Tips for Safe Travel in Mexico

 - Always park with a clear exit route (multiple if possible).

-- Always keep your driver seat clear so you can get in and drive away without delay
+- Keep your driver seat clear so you can get in and drive away without delay

 7 – Stay out of sight